FlorianWilhelm/wald-stack-demo/README.md

-# Demonstration Project for Snowpark on Snowflake, dbt & Lightdash
+# WALD: The Modern & Sustainable Analytics Stack

+The name **WALD**-stack stems from the four technologies it is composed of, i.e. a cloud-computing **W**arehouse like [Snowflake] or [Google BigQuery], the open-source data integration engine [**A**irbyte], the open-source full-stack BI platform [**L**igthdash], and the open-source data transformation tool [**D**BT].

-This demonstration projects make use of the [TPC-H dataset] by the [Transaction Processing Performance Council (TPC)] to showcase the combination of [dbt] with the data warehouse [Snowflake], its Python support [Snowpark] and the full-stack [BI platform Ligthdash], which is an alternative to [Tableau].
-Wherever possible, we use the open-source versions, i.e. a local installation of [dbt Core] and [Lightdash].
-For [Snowflake] and [Snowpark] only the clients, i.e.
+This demonstration projects showcases the Wald-stack in a minimal example.
+It makes use of the [TPC-H dataset] by the [Transaction Processing Performance Council (TPC)] and the data warehouse [Snowflake].
+To allow the definition of [Python]-based models within [dbt Core] also Snowflake's [Snowpark]-feature is enabled.
+For analytics and BI we use the graphical BI-tool [Lightdash], which is a suistable addition from the dbt-ecosystem.

+The WALD-stack is sustainable since it consists mainly of open-source technologies, however all technologies also offer managed cloud services.
+The data warehouse itself, i.e. [Snowflake] or [Google BigQuery], is the only non-open-source technology in the WALD-stack.
+In case of Snowflake, only the clients, eg. [snowflake-connector-python] and [snowflake-snowpark-python], are available as open-source software.

-[snowflake-connector-python] and [snowflake-snowpark-python] are available as open-source software.
-To manage the Python environment and dependencies we make use of [Mambaforge], which is a faster and open-source alternative to [Anaconda].
+To manage the Python environment and dependencies in this demonstration, we make use of [Mambaforge], which is a faster and open-source alternative to [Anaconda].

 ## Getting started